zacstewart/zacstewart.github.io/README.md

 Before we can train an algorithm to classify a document, we have to extract features from it.
-In general terms, that means to reduce the mass of unstructured data into some uniform set of attributes that our algorithm can learn from.
+In general terms, that means to reduce the mass of unstructured data into some uniform set of attributes that an algorithm can learn from.
 For text classification, that can mean word counts.
 We produce a table of each word mentioned in the corpus (that is, the unioned collection of emails) and its corresponding frequency for each class of email.
 A contrived